Currents in the dilute $O(n=1)$ model: The square lattice dilute loop model on a strip

-To understand the $R$ and $K$-matrices as operators, and to precisely describe the Yang-Baxter and reflection equations, we need to introduce the dilute Temperley-Lieb-algebra and the vector space of link patterns (For a brief overview, see \cite{Grimm:YBsolfordTLandBWM}). \\ We take the inhomogeneous dilute $O(n=1)$ loop model on an half-infinite strip, and we are interested in the connectivity configurations on the bottom edge.
+In this section we introduce the vector space of link patterns, in which the $R$ and $K$-matrices act as stochastic operators.
+Based on this description, we present the equations, which are satisfied by the inhomogeneous model.
+The $R$ and $K$-matrices act on the vector space as elements of the two boundary dilute Temperley-Lieb algebra (for a brief overview, see \cite{grimm1996dilute}).\\ Consider the dilute $O(n=1)$ loop model on a half-infinite strip, finite in width, infinite upward, and with a bottom edge.
+We are interested in the connectivity configurations on the bottom edge.

-Introduce $dLP_L$, the vector space of \emph{dilute link patterns} of size $L$ the vector space of the connectivities, which is spanned by the possible connectivities.
-Every site can be either occupied or empty.
-If a site is occupied, it can be connected to an other site, or to one of the boundaries.
-Because of the non-crossing nature of the underlying model, the sites are connected without crossings.
-An example of this mapping is in Fig.~\ref{fig:dLPElementExample}. $dLP_L$ is in bijection with $L$ long strings of the characters (, . and ), consequently $\text{dim } dLP_L=3^L$.
+Introduce $dLP_L$, the set of \emph{dilute link patterns} of size $L$, the possible connectivities on the bottom edge of a half-infinite strip with width $L \in \mathbb{N}$.
+The set is built up as follows: Every site can be either occupied or empty.
+If a site is occupied, it can be connected to an other site, or to the left or right boundary.
+The connectivities are such that the chords corresponding to the connectivities are non-intersecting.
+Hence, every dilute loop configuration on the $L$ size half-infinite strip corresponds to an element of $dLP_L$ (Fig.~\ref{fig:dLPElementExample}). $dLP_L$ is in bijection with $L$ long strings of the characters '(', '$\bullet$' and ')', consequently $dLP_L$ contains $3^L$ element.
+We use $dLP_L$, as the formal basis for the vector space $V_L = \text{span}(dLP_L)$.
+We denote the \emph{basis of link patterns} as $dLP_L$, and the \emph{vector space of link patterns} as $V_L$.
+The space $V_L$ is thus spanned by the basis vectors $\ket{\pi} \in dLP_L$.
 As an example, the basis elements of $dLP_{L=2}$ are in Fig.~\ref{fig:dLP2}.